-Rachael's broad international experience in the public and private sectors combined with her direct experience in biological and natural disasters in the U.S., South Africa and Japan, inspired to her call to serve communities by strengthening the infrastructures on which they depend.
+Rachael's broad international experience in the public and private sectors combined with her direct experience in natural disasters, biological terrorism and crises in the U.S., South Africa and Japan, inspired to her to serve communities by strengthening the infrastructures on which they depend.
 She has been honored to lead Health Insurance Portability and Accountability Act (HIPAA) security program contingency planning compliance efforts for Kaiser Permanente to further her inspiration.
-Rachael holds numerous honors at the federal, state and municipal levels and has experience writing policy, guidelines and proposals internationally.
-She is a certified business continuity professional (CBCP) with a BA in English, holds project management credentials and is conversationally fluent in Japanese.
-She has direct experience in emergency management, emergency preparedness, business continuity, and risk management.
+Rachael holds numerous honors at the federal, state and municipal levels, and has experience writing policy, guidelines, and proposals internationally.
+She is a certified business continuity professional (CBCP) and certified risk management professional (CRMP) with a BA in English, holds project management credentials and is conversationally fluent in Japanese.
+She has direct experience in risk management, business continuity, crisis management, and emergency management.

 It is an honor for Rachael to serve on the board of directors as the program director and outreach coordinator for the San Francisco Chapter of the Association for Continuity Professionals.